-Inventories increased by £1.3m as the Group planned for increased demand partly as a result of the easing of Covid-19 restrictions on world economies, and partly to reduce the impact of anticipated inflation on raw materials.
-Trade and other receivables increased by £0.3m reflecting increased customer activity close to the year end for the same reason.
-These were largely offset by an increase in our trade and other payables of £0.2m and an increase in provisions of £1.1m.
-In total the business generated funds from operations of £1.9m (2020 - £2.7m).
-The Group continued its investment programme during the year, spending £2.1m on capital items; £0.7m of this was on the construction of the new warehouse in the UK announced in the summer of 2021 and a further £0.5m to complete the new warehouse in France which was officially opened in May 2021.
-After the payment of other financial costs and the dividend, the cash balance (net of overdraft) was £1.0m, a decrease of £0.2m from the prior year.
+Inventories increased by £3.2m as the Group built stock to accommodate increased customer demand and also as a result of the impact of inflation on raw materials.
+Trade and other receivables increased by £2.7m reflecting increased customer activity during the period close to the year end.
+There was an increase in our trade and other payables of £4.9m reflecting the increase in purchases of stock and a reclassification of the balance of the chain cell provision of £481,000 from provisions to accruals.
+In total the business generated funds from operations of £3.4m (2021 - £1.9m).
+The Group continued its investment programme during the year, spending £2.1m on property, plant and equipment; £1.4m of this was on the construction of the new warehouse, enhancements in the chain cell area and improved employee facilities of our Hunslet property in the UK, and £0.7m on purchases of plant and machinery, mainly for our manufacturing division.
+The Group also spent £0.7m on the purchase of an exclusivity agreement with one of its trading partners as announced in the 2021 financial statements.
+After the payment of other financial costs and the dividend, the cash balance (net of overdraft) was £0.8m, a decrease of £0.2m from the prior year.